 - your work offers part of a solution to the challenge

-- you have strong relationships with industry partners also developing relevant solutions
+- you have strong relationships with industry partners also developing solutions to the challenge

-If you are interested in working with your industry partners to apply, then please contact John Parkin to discuss.
+If you are interested in working with your industry partners to apply for funding opportunities, then please contact the Innovation and Business Development team to discuss.